HTDerekLiu/BlenderToolbox/README.md

 This is the step-by-step tutorial on how to use the `template_lazy.py` to render a mesh in 5 minutes.

-First, in `template_lazy.py`, append the path where you clone the toolbox
+First, in `template_lazy.py`, append the path where you clone the toolbox.
+For example, if you download the repository to `path/to/BlenderToolBox-master/`, then you should add
 ```
-sys.path.append('path/to/BlenderToolbox/')
+sys.path.append('path/to/BlenderToolBox-master/')
 ```
 Then set `mesh_path` to your desired mesh path
 ```